-Students who have completed an application will be able to schedule an interview through the Ravenna portal beginning December 11, 2020.
+Students who have completed an application will be able to schedule a family meeting through the Ravenna portal.

-Interviews are for prospective students only, and last approximately 10-15 minutes.
-These interviews are a one-on-one opportunity for a faculty member or administrator to get to know each student.
-Interviews are only able to be scheduled for those students who have submitted a complete application through the Ravenna portal.
+Meetings are for prospective students and parents, and last approximately 10-15 minutes.
+These meetings are an opportunity for a faculty member or administrator to get to know each student and family.
+Meetings are only able to be scheduled for those students who have submitted a complete application through the Ravenna portal.

 If you need to reschedule your appointment time, you may do so, through the Ravenna portal, up to 24 hours in advance of your scheduled appointment.